openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 ## Lab

 This lab requires two COBOL programs, CBL0006 and CBL0007, and two respective JCL Jobs, CBL0006J and CBL0007J, to compile and execute the COBOL programs.
-All of which are provided to you in your VSCode - Zowe Explorer.
+All of which are provided to you in your VS Code - Zowe Explorer.

-#### Using VSCode and Zowe Explorer:
+#### Using VS Code and Zowe Explorer:

 1. Take a moment and look over the source code of the two COBOL programs provided: CBL0006 and CBL0007.